-Answers from Martha Grogan, M.D.
+Answers from Rekha Mankad, M.D.

 Yes.
-Medications that are commonly called blood thinners — such as aspirin, warfarin (Coumadin, Jantoven), dabigatran (Pradaxa), rivaroxaban (Xarelto) and heparin — significantly decrease your risk of blood clotting, but will not decrease the risk to zero.
+Medications that are commonly called blood thinners — such as aspirin, warfarin (Coumadin, Jantoven), dabigatran (Pradaxa), rivaroxaban (Xarelto), apixaban (Eliquis) and heparin — significantly decrease your risk of blood clotting, but will not decrease the risk to zero.

 Also, blood thinners may not be able to lessen the strong blood-clotting tendency of an underlying disease, such as cancer.

-Interactions with other medications, food and alcohol are common with blood-thinning medications, especially warfarin.
-These interactions may decrease the effectiveness of your blood thinner, making you more likely to develop blood clots.
-If you take a blood thinner, be sure to follow your doctor's advice on dosing and ask about foods and other medications — including over-the-counter drugs and herbal supplements — that may interfere with the blood thinner.
+However, any interactions may decrease the effectiveness of your blood thinner, making you more likely to develop blood clots.
+If you take a blood thinner, be sure to follow your doctor's advice on dosing and ask about foods and other medications — including over-the-counter drugs and herbal supplements — that may interfere with safety and efficacy of the blood thinner.

 - Blood thinner pills: Your guide to using them safely.
 Agency for Healthcare Research and Quality. http://www.ahrq.gov/consumer/btpills.htm.
-Accessed Feb.
-17, 2012.
+Accessed Jan.
+26, 2015.

 - A patient's guide to taking warfarin.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/Arrhythmia/PreventionTreatmentofArrhythmia/APatientsGuidetoTakingWarfarin_UCM_444996_Article.jsp.
 Accessed Jan.
 26, 2015.

 - DeMartino RR, et al. Variation in thromboembolic complications among patients undergoing commonly performed cancer operations.
 Journal of Vascular Surgery.
 2012;55:1035.